soogbet/utomata/README.md

 ```

 #### seed(n)
-Utomata uses an internal pseudorandom number generator.
+utomata uses an internal pseudorandom number generator.
 The seed value can be set for getting deterministic results from the rand() function.

 ```js
 uto.seed(4.2342562);